YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn2/README.md

      )

-Use rule (5) repeatedly, and copy the result as the third argument of the top level `mux`.
+Use rule (5) repeatedly, and copy the result for the third argument of the top level `mux`.

            ||